7 Tips for Customizing Your Car Without Future Regrets

 When I said to search online for some photos, I meant pictures of customized cars that spend time in traffic.
 Getting inspired by custom builds displayed at major car shows like SEMA is a bad idea.

 These guys try as hard as possible to make their rides stand out in a very competitive scene.
-Interior, paint, wheels, everything they can access is over the top because they have sponsors.
+Interior, paint, wheels, everything they can access is over the top because they get sponsorship deals with different automotive brands.

 Your goal should be to customize your car in a way that reflects your personality.